malikusha/LKM_system_call_interception/README.md

 # LKM_system_call_interception
 Loadable Kernel Module Programming

-Hello, this is the project for system call interceptions that me and my partner Remy Kaldawy were working on.
+Hello, this is the project for system call interceptions that me and my partner Remy Kaldawy were working on for Operating Systems class taught by Professor Craig Shue.

 Part 1
 Source file for loading the module: opencall.c